ros-infrastructure/robots.ros.org/contributing.md

 There is a script to run this site locally inside docker.

 ## Prerequiste
-To make use of this you will must have docker installed.
+To make use of this you must have docker installed.

 ## Steps